crgz/abbreviated_dates/CONTRIBUTING.md

 reasonable contribution meaning it is not a single liner cosmetic PR.

-**2. Test** - We can't move forward if the tests fail. - If the PR didn't meet the validation criteria, we request for additional changes to be made to PR to pass quality checks and send it back or on a rare occasions we may reject it.
+**2. Test** - We can't move forward if the tests fail. - If the PR didn't meet the validation criteria, we request for additional changes to be made to PR to pass quality checks and send it back or on rare occasions we may reject it.

-**3. Review** - If the PR passes all the quality checks then we go ahead and assign a reviewer.  - For Valid PR, reviewer (person familiar with the code/functionality) checks if the PR looks good or needs additional changes. - If all looks good, reviewer would approve the PR. - If a change is needed, the contributor is requested to make suggested change. - You make the change and submit for the review again. - This cycle repeats itself till the PR gets approved.
+**3. Review** - If the PR passes all the quality checks then we go ahead and assign a reviewer.  - For Valid PR, the reviewer (person familiar with the code/functionality) checks if the PR looks good or needs additional changes. - If all looks good, the reviewer would approve the PR. - If a change is needed, the contributor is requested to make a suggested change. - You make the change and submit for the review again. - This cycle repeats itself till the PR gets approved.

 **4. Approved** - Once the PR is approved, it gets `release` label applied, and it initiates the automated release.  - In such situations, we may request you to make further changes to your PR for the tests to pass. - Once the tests pass, we now